JellyTitan/Sofle-Pico/docs/current-status.md

 ## Outstanding Hardware tasks
 - [ ] Validate the PCB case Gerbers
 - [ ] theWerle contributed Choc and MX variants have been sent out for production/testing 6-15-24
+- [ ] JLC & PCBWay part number placeholders have been added to v3.5.6.
+Post validation of 3.5.5, regen the Gerbers before releasing.
+(The docs refer to using these part number placeholders).

 ### Outstanding Documentation tasks
 - [ ] Add documentation for TheWerle Choc variant